Communicating sequential processes: Examples

-This is a process which either offers a “choc” event and then stops, or just stops.
+This is a process that either offers a "choc" event and then stops, or just stops.
 In other words, if we treat the abstraction as an external view of the system (e.g., someone who does not see the decision reached by the person), nondeterminism has been introduced.

 Formal definition

 Syntax

-The syntax of CSP defines the “legal” ways in which processes and events may be combined.
-Let e be an event, b be a boolean and X be a set of events.
+The syntax of CSP defines the "legal" ways in which processes and events may be combined.
+Let e be an event, b be a boolean, and X be a set of events.
 Then the basic syntax of CSP can be defined as: